A# Ichikosucho Guitar Scale

 Guitar Tips

 The A# Ichikosucho scale contains 8 notes (A#, C, D, D#, E, F, G, A).
-Use the interactive fretboard above to explore this scale on Guitar with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Guitar with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 CAGED Positions & Patterns for A# Ichikosucho